Aniverse-App/Aniverse/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* [User can view a list of anime and manga.]
+* [User can view a list of anime/manga/characters]
-* [User must be able to search the anime or manga that interests them.]
+* [User must be able to search for the anime/manga/character that interests them]
-* [There must be a toolbar that organizes the data into various pages]
+* [There must be a navigation bar that organizes the data into various screens]
 * [User can Log In and Sign Up]
-* [User can save their favorite anime or manga.]
+* [User can save/unsave their favorite anime/manga.]
     * [The saved anime/manga will appear in the user's profile.]
-* [The user should be able to add or remove an anime or manga from their favorite list]
-* [When clicking on the anime/manga details of it should appear on its page.]
+* [When clicking on the anime/manga details of it should appear in another tab.]
-* [User will be able to watch the Anime/Manga by clicking a button opening it on another page within the app.]
+* [User must be able to watch the Anime within the app.]
+* [User must be able to read the Manga within the app.]
+* [User must be able to learn about a Character within the app.]
-* [User will be able to start a discussion on the anime or manga they are watching]
+* [User must be able to open a discussion on the anime they are watching, the manga they are reading, or a character they like/dislike.]
+* [Allow the logged in user to add a profile photo]
+* [Display the profile photo with each post]
+* [Tapping on a post's username or profile photo goes to that user's profile page and shows a grid view of the user's posts]

 **Optional Nice-to-have Stories**
+* [User will be able to leave a review of the anime they watched.]
-* [User will be able to comment under each anime/manga.]
+* [User will be able to leave a review of the manga they read.]
 * [User can give a rating to the anime/manga out of 5 Stars]
 * [Anime/Manga will be categorized for the results to be filtered]
+* [For new users a screen shows up asking the user for the category if anime/manga they are into and the list will be populated with those types of anime/manga]

 ### 2. Screen Archetypes

 * [Login/Sign Up Screen]
    * [User can Log In or Create a new Account]
-* [Anime/Manga List]
-   * [User can view a list of anime/manga]
 * [Anime List]
    * [User can view a list of anime]
 * [Anime Details Screen]